marcinszeremeta94/ptp-analyzer/README.md

 if more than one option impact the same functionality last one is taken.
 Analysis depth arguments adds up.
-Analysis reports are stored in <Ptp Analyser Path>/reports/ as .log files named same as provided pcap file.
-If file exist will be overwritten!
+Analysis reports are stored in <Ptp Analyser Path>/reports/ as .log files named same as provided pcap file same as plots with .png extention.
+**If file exist will be overwritten!**

         OPTIONS:
         -v or --verbose - More logging and printing, all warnings and wrong frames appear time